Deo Tibba

 Deo Tibba is a mountain located in Kullu district, Himachal Pradesh, India at a height of 6001 metres.
 It is situated in the Pir Panjal Range of mountains.
 It lies to the southwest of Manali above Jagatsukh village.
-The first reconnaissance of Deo Tibba was made by General Bruce's guide, Furrer, who reported that one of its ridges looked climbable from the Hamta nala.
+The first reconnaissance of Deo Tibba was made by General Bruce's guide, Furrer, who reported that one of its ridges looked climbable from the Hampta nala.
 The first acsent was made via the NW Ridge from the Duhangan col between Deo Tibba and Indrasan, in 1952 by Dr. J. de V. Graaff with his wife Clare (the daughter of Sir George Paget Thomson) and Pasang Dawa Lama.